cylc/cylc-doc/src/user-guide/running-suites.rst

 must be inserted manually at the right cycle point, with ``cylc insert``.

-.. _The Suite Contact File:
+.. _The Workflow Contact File:

-The Suite Contact File
+The Workflow Contact File
 ----------------------

 At start-up, :term:`schedulers <scheduler>` write a :term:`contact file`